 - Sparking curiosity and creativity.

-- Learning of values and key social and cognitive competencies.
+- Learning of values and key social and cognitive competences.

 - Freedom to explore and play.

-- The realisation that everything is interconnected and how things and processes affect each other, most importantly the role we humans play in these interactions.
+- The realisation that everything is inter-connected and how things and processes affect each other, most importantly the role us humans play in these interactions.

 - The realisation, feeling and knowledge that they/humans are part of Nature.

 - A feeling of belonging, kindness, compassion and love for the natural world.